selmabenayed/Wexpert/README.md

 STMPBenchmarkProject is a simple web java application that use:
     1-primefaces5+jsf as fronted
     2-managedbeans
     3-hibernate
     4-mysqlserver
     5-maven
     6-Junit4
-7-Glassfish 4 (but we can run it with other server like Tomcate but Tomcate needs to add in its lib folder all the jars of JSF librairies here is a link http://www.horstmann.com/bigj2/tomcat-jsf.html )
+    7-Glassfish 4 (but we can run it with other server like Tomcate but Tomcate needs  all the jars of JSF librairy here is a link http://www.horstmann.com/bigj2/tomcat-jsf.html)
-8-Netbeans 7
+    8-Netbeans7

 The application is implemented the SMTP JAVAMAIL API and improve the following issues: